ethanmsl/Support-CLI/README.md

 That was pretty much everything.
 Two small commands and you can play away.

-1) `tldr` is an awesome way to get a quick reminder of commands, but it needs to download it's files from the internet, so just run:
+1) `tldr` is an awesome way to get a quick reminder of commands, but it needs to download its files from the internet, so just run:
 ```zsh
 tldr --update
 ```